JAParedes/ConvCAOAirSim/README.md

 It is worth highlighting that, you could use a deifferent detector (tailored to the application needs), as the proposed methodology is agnostic as far the detector's choise is concerned.

 ### 3. Enviroments
-Download any of the available [AirSim Enviroments](https://github.com/microsoft/AirSim/releases)
+Download any of the available [AirSim Enviroments](https://github.com/microsoft/AirSim/releases) (VNA2V: We have tested the AirSimNH environment)

 ### 4. Run Example
-To run an example with the Convergence testbed you need to just replace the "detector-path" entry - inside this [file](https://github.com/dimikout3/ConvCAO_AirSim/blob/master/appConvergence/appSettings.json) - with your path to the previsously downloaded detector.
+To run an example with the Convergence testbed you need to just replace the "detector-path" entry - inside this [file](https://github.com/dimikout3/ConvCAO_AirSim/blob/master/appConvergence/appSettings.json) - with your path to the previously downloaded detector.
+(VNA2V: The yolo-coco file is already set in the main directory)

 Finally run the "MultiAgent.py" script:
 ```